 Note - If you want to send different campaigns to different users For e.g. you may want to create a Japanese campaign to target Japanese users and a French campaign for French users and a English campaign for English users.
-Choosing the same NPS attribute for all the campaigns ensure that the user can compute the overall NPS across all users.
+Choosing the same NPS attribute for all the campaigns ensures that you can compute the overall NPS across all these campaign responses.

 Viewing the NPS responses

 The NPS Responses are recorded as users respond to the campaign.
 The NPS Responses can be viewed in 2 places

 - On the Account in a NPS responses collection

 To view the NPS Responses in the Campaign follow these steps

 - Scroll down to view the NPS results in a tabular column

 - The Targeted users table shows the additional NPS related columns